Big Impact - Proven Results

 PROGRAM EVALUATION

 Big Brothers Big Sisters remains committed to data-driven appraisal and improvement of our programming.
-Our evaluation utilizes the evidence-based Outcomes Evaluation System (OES) from Big Brothers Big Sisters of America, a system of rigorous tools and insights developed in conjunction with leading experts in the field of youth development.
+Our evaluation utilizes the evidence-based Outcomes Evaluation System from Big Brothers Big Sisters of America, a system of rigorous tools and insights developed in conjunction with leading experts in the field of youth development.
 Our outcomes and impacts are monitored through four core components:

 Sources for Statewide and Comparative Data